STAY AT ALAIN DUCASSE´S GOURMET HIDEAWAY IN PROVENCE

 And finally La Bastide de Moustier’s website.
 And a review of La Bastide de Moustiers from The Telegraph . and the official Michelin review of this Michelin-starred place.
 And a review on The World’s 50 Best Restaurants list.
 If you’re in the area, you gotta go spend at least a couple of days touring the Grand Canyon of France, the Gorges du Verdon and Lac Sainte-Croix, both just down the road — here’s a huge post I made about it.

-1 Discussion on “STAY IN ALAIN DUCASSE´S GOURMET HIDEAWAY IN A FAIRYTALE VILLAGE IN PROVENCE”
+“STAY AT ALAIN DUCASSE´S GOURMET HIDEAWAY IN PROVENCE”

 Leave A Comment